 The district works diligently to provide information is available related to school programs, meetings and other activities with a collaborative effort with the district ESL home school liaisons, ESL resource teachers, and translators,.
 Additional resource teachers and home liaisons have been added to the EL team to address the continued growth of the ELL population.
-The district also has access to TRANSACT for ESL families.
+The district also has access to TRANSACT and Master Word to provide letters and notices for the ESL students and families.
+The district has a district level translator that assists schools in translating necessary documents.
+Additionally, the translator is able to attend meetings as needed to translate for the parent/guardians.
 The ESL Supervisor will provide additional assistance and support to migrant and English language learners and families.